 - Avoid putting cigarette butts in flower pots, balcony boxes, plastic, or vessels of other combustible material - it can catch fire.

 - Report any problems with fire doors, blocked evacuation routes, illumination lights, or other things that you think may affect fire safety.

-If you want to learn more about fire safety at home, please visit Räddningstjänsten Syd (Rescue Services South).
+You can learn more about fire safety at home on Räddningstjänsten Syd (Rescue Services South) website.

 Smoke detectors save lives

-We always equip our properties with smoke detectors.
+We always equip our student housing with smoke detectors.
 Tenants are responsible for testing the function of the smoke detector regularly.
 Press the test button to test all functions of the smoke detector, including the battery operation.
 You can hear a signal when it is working.
-If you do not have any smoke detector or if it is broken, please contact your caretaker and you will get a new one - for free!
+If you do not have a smoke detector or if it is broken, please contact your caretaker and you will get a new one - for free!